 Why?
-I don’t want the insurance company to try to pull a fast one and slip in a full release under the guise of a property damage release for the client’s car.
+I don’t want the insurance company to pull a fast one and slip in a full release under the guise of a property damage release for the client’s car.

 In years past, after looking at approximately one zillion property damage releases, the Oliver Stone conspiracy has never come to pass.
 Insurance companies have always been straight with me.
 Until this week…